Rolls of paper currency from various currency lines up in two rows

 Many sources of financial aid are merit-based scholarships and awards (what some people call “gift aid”).
 Merit-based aid is broadly related to three categories: academic, athletic, and non-academic merit.
 Academic scholarships vary in amount and are tied to your academic profile (e.g., grades/marks, test scores, etc.).
 In short, the better your academic profile, the more generous the scholarships tend to be.
 In researching potential scholarships and other merit aid, be careful to note any deadlines and eligibility criteria that might differ from the requirements for admission.
 For example, some colleges and universities don't have application deadlines, but they do have scholarship deadlines.
 Other schools may not require SAT scores for admission but will for scholarships consideration.
 Coaches award athletic scholarships as a way to attract exceptional talent for intercollegiate athletic teams.
 In the United States, most universities belong to either the NCAA or NAIA athletic associations, which regulate the awarding of these scholarships.
 (Note: Schools in NCAA Division III can't award athletic scholarships.)

 Non-academic merit aid recognizes unique attributes and talents of students not related to grades or test scores.
 Many universities will offer awards simply because you come from another country.
-Some universities will offer talent awards for achievement in music, the performing arts, or other applied-arts programs.
+Some universities will offer talent awards for achievement in music, the performing arts, or other applied arts programs.
 You may earn an award because you come from a particular faith tradition or for your public service efforts.
 As with academic awards, you should verify application deadlines, processes, and contact information independently, since many admission offices don't handle talent awards.

 Double-check: Note scholarship deadlines and processes that might differ from the requirements for admission.
 Also note the staff who handle the processes.
 International students should ask about awards and aid specifically for international students—a university may only have merit-based aid for US citizens.

-Related: Great Scholarship Opportunities for International Students
+Related: Great Scholarships, Fellowships, and Grants for International Students

 Employment